Audience Question: What do you define as internal or external conditions? Can you explain those two terms?

-However, it's also true I think that in a lot of jurisdictions, CompStat has evolved in the early 90s and has gotten broader.
-But all in all, EBP's still a little bit broader than CompStat.
-Of course, most of us are aware of the criticisms of the early version of CompStat, is that there wasn't very much analysis.
-It identified where the crimes are happening and do something to make the numbers go down.
-There wasn't always much effort toward figuring out why those crimes are clustered where they were, figuring out if there were underlying conditions and doing something about that, or determining what it was that the police did that caused those numbers to go down.
+However, it’s also true I think that in a lot of jurisdictions, CompStat has evolved since the early 90s and has gotten broader.
+But all in all, EBP’s still a little bit broader than CompStat.
+Of course, most of us are aware of one of the criticisms of the early version of CompStat, that there wasn’t very much analysis.
+It identified where the crimes are happening and pressured commanders to do something to make the numbers go down.
+There wasn’t always much effort toward figuring out why those crimes are clustered where they were, figuring out if there were underlying conditions and doing something about that, or determining what it was that the police did that caused those numbers to go down.
 To some extent, the early version of CompStat seems to most people like whack-a-mole.
-It wasn't really evidence-based, it was probably data-driven but ultimately, not necessarily evidence-based.
+It wasn’t really evidence-based, it was probably data-driven but ultimately, not necessarily evidence-based.

 Audience Question: How do you determine which outcome is more important when you have limited resources in terms of implementing the options you’ve come up with?